sghosh1810/vault/README.md

-# ConfigManager
+# vault
-Open Source Hashicorp Vault Alternative
+Vault is a tool for securely accessing secrets